Black Friday LEGO deals - Star Wars to Harry Potter and Marvel

 LEGO Harry Potter Advent Calendar 2019 Set

-John Lewis is also selling the Harry Potter Advent Calendar for £19.50, Argos before the discount is £19.50.
+John Lewis is also selling the Harry Potter Advent Calendar for £19.50, Argos is the same price at £19.50.

 LEGOs advent calendars are good items to look out for when it comes to deals.
-Get in there early and you’ll have the calendar in time for December.
-The Argos deal means you can get it way before Black Friday too, which is handy when Cyber Monday is 2nd December this year.
 Each door has a new toy behind it with a micro Hogwarts Express train, buildable fireplace with Christmas decoration, and Great Hall table with accessories.
 It also has a statue pedestal decorated with the 4 house crests, plus a Hedwig figure and a micro Hogwarts Express train.

-If you’re looking for other Harry Potter LEGO sets, there’s also the Hogwarts Express train set (£65) and the Hungarian Dragon Challenge (£27) in the Argos sale.
+If you’re looking for other Harry Potter LEGO sets, there’s also the Hogwarts Express train set (£65) and the Hungarian Dragon Challenge (£24.50).

 LEGO Star Wars Yoda